maplight/votersedge-static-pages/en/icons.md

 ---
-title: Icons used on Voter's Edge
+title: Icons used on Voter’s Edge
 published: true
 ---
 We use a variety of icons on the site, from <a href-"https://thenounproject.com">The Noun Project</a> and also from the <a href="http://futureofcaelections.org/">Future of California Elections</a> (FOCE) icon set.
 We are also using the <a href="https://fortawesome.github.io/Font-Awesome/">Font Awesome</a> icon collection.